I am a Patient looking for Disease/Treatment Information related to

 This fact sheet provides information about how your disease and treatment may affect your sexuality and intimate relationships.

 Treatment-free remission (TFR) is achieved when a patient who has discontinued TKI therapy maintains a deep molecular response (DMR) and does not need to restart treatment.

 This booklet will help you to decide if a clinical trial is right for you.

+This is currently out of stock.
+Check back soon to order a copy.
 This booklet describes a number of diagnostic and monitoring tests and what to expect.

+This is currently out of stock.
 This booklet provides questions to ask your healthcare team and lists common side effects and their management.

 Two-page information sheet about watch and wait, which involves closely monitoring a patient's condition without administering treatment until symptoms appear or change.